 Second, we cannot quantify the contribution of individual types of treatment because patients typically received multiple modalities.
 Third, we cannot quantify the contribution of specific factors that produced the observed effectiveness of detection (e.g., improved standards in the interpretation of mammograms) because SEER does not capture screening information or the circumstances leading to diagnosis.
 Fourth, we do not quantify the contribution of earlier detection and advances in breast cancer treatment after the introduction of a specific innovation.
 The effect of specific innovations is difficult to track because the diffusion of novel chemotherapy agents, imaging modalities, and new clinical and surgical techniques occurs slowly over time rather than immediately after introduction.35,36 Finally, we required that breast cancer death must have occurred within 10 years of diagnosis when calculating case fatality rates to partially mitigate lead time bias.
 We vary the time interval between 8 years and 12 years and reach identical substantive conclusions (eAppendix K).

 In conclusion, several factors contributed to the gain in life expectancy for breast cancer patients.
 More widespread screening increased the proportion of small-sized tumors among newly diagnosed breast cancer patients.
 At the same time, incremental improvements in medical care reduced the risk of death among breast cancer patients from breast cancer itself.
 As patients lived longer, they also benefited from advances in treating other diseases, such as CVD, from which they otherwise have died.
 We apply existing demographic methods to disentangle the precise contribution of earlier detection and advances in breast cancer treatment on the gain in life expectancy, accounting for concurrent advances in the treatment of other diseases.
+Life expectancy among breast cancer patients increased over time primarily because of advances in breast cancer treatment, although earlier detection also contributed substantially.

 Additional Contributions: We thank Jonathan Skinner, Harold Sox, and H. Gilbert Welch for helpful comments and suggestions.